Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/00-html-add.md

 ```

 ### Analysis
-Take a minute to glance through the additions.
+Take a minute to check through the additions.
 Notice that we've added the following:
 1. 8 more table rows
 2. Buttons, lists, and input fields added to various rows.
 3. Classes and ids in elements for future use.
+4. Names of functions that we will soon create.

 ### Test
 1. You should see something similar to the following when you run the application: